todc/todc-bootstrap/README.md

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/todc/todc-bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/todc/todc-bootstrap/issues/new).

+Note that **feature requests must target [TODC Bootstrap v4](https://github.com/todc/todc-bootstrap/tree/v4-dev),** because TODC Bootstrap v3 is now in maintenance mode and is closed off to new features.
+This is so that we can focus our efforts on TODC Bootstrap v4.

+**NOTE:** The `v4-dev` branch is not yet avaiable.

 ## Documentation